-- Maximum: Maximum voltage allowed at the terminals of the Variable Frequency Drive on the Rooftop Controller. - Display in Hertz: This feature allows you to display the VFD action occurring on the Visualisation page in Hertz instead of in Volts.
+- Minimum: Minimum voltage maintained at all times by the Rooftop Controller for the Variable Frequency Drive output. - Maximum: Maximum voltage allowed at the terminals of the Variable Frequency Drive on the Rooftop Controller. - Display in Hertz: This feature allows you to display the VFD action occurring on the Visualization page in Hertz instead of in Volts.
 Hertz units will also be used when applying overrides to the VFD.
 The minimum and maximum Hertz settings correspond directly to the minimum and maximum voltage.
 This feature is for display purposes only and does not affect controller operation.